I’ve Always Wanted to go to Oktoberfest

-- I’ve Always Wanted to go to Oktoberfest – If this is you, be prepared to celebrate and be jolly with millions of others.
-Book your hotel at least 6 months in advance (or stay in a neighbouring town like Augsburg or Garmisch-Partenkirchen).
+If this is you, be prepared to celebrate and be jolly with millions of others.
+Book your hotel at least 6 months in advance (or stay in a neighbouring town such as Augsburg or Garmisch-Partenkirchen).
 Also, bring hangover medicine (in the festival tents, beer mugs come in one-litre sizes only) and leave by 10pm to avoid the drunken masses crowding the public transport.

-- Romancing on the Romantic Road – Germany’s most famous drive won’t be a honeymoon if you spend your days getting burned out on one too many medieval towers.
-Cycling the route, or breaking up a car journey with a day of cycling, is one of the most rewarding ways to enjoy the road.
+Germany’s most famous drive won’t be a honeymoon if you spend your days getting burned out on one too many medieval towers.
+Cycling the route, or breaking up a car journey with a day of cycling, is one of the most rewarding ways to enjoy the Romantic Road.
 Bike hire is available at most train stations and gentle hills make it accessible for even the least-sporty traveller.